 Thereby, nurses applying for a multistate license must meet the same standards, which includes undergoing a federal and state criminal background check.
 (The original compact didn’t require applicants to undergo federal and state fingerprint-based criminal background checks.)

-Currently, there are 29 states actively participating in the eNLC, with two states awaiting implementation and four states pending legislation, including Massachusetts.
+Currently, there are more than 30 states actively participating in the eNLC (including North Carolina), with three states awaiting implementation and four states pending legislation, including Massachusetts.

 Enhanced NLC states issue multistate licenses that allow nurses to practice physically, electronically, and/or telephonically across a state border to patients located in other eNLC states.
 Take note that nurses who practice in other states using their multistate license must adhere to the laws and regulations of the state where the patients are located.